danishru/wled_liveviewproxy/README.md

 Once minimally configured, a sensor will be created.
 Next, add the card to your dashboard—it'll appear as "WLED Live View Card".
 The card features a simple and clear configuration interface, immediately displaying the Live View of the first sensor listed.
 You can easily select your desired sensor in the provided field.
 Additionally, you can adjust the gradient brightness.
 If you encounter issues, enable Info Mode or Debug Mode to view extra information in the browser console.

-> [!IMPORTANT]\
+> [!IMPORTANT]
 > The card uses `LitElement`, imported from an external CDN by default.
 If the card fails to load, it may be due to **CDN unavailability** (e.g., network restrictions or offline access).
 In this case, you can modify the import path in the `wled-ws-card.js` file to use a local or bundled version of LitElement.
+>
+> **Note:** Starting from version 0.2.2, this is no longer an issue as the card now works fully offline and no longer depends on the CDN or external imports.

 ![image](https://github.com/user-attachments/assets/4b82ed54-2a7c-44ca-97e7-cbef8c2dd7f8)